-The Vector Control Program collects and tests dead corvids such as crows, ravens and jays; and raptors such as hawks, falcons and owls for the presence of West Nile virus, which can be transmitted to humans through the bite of an infected mosquito.
+The Vector Control Program collects and tests certain kinds of dead birds for the presence of West Nile virus, which can be transmitted to humans through the bite of an infected mosquito.
 These birds are susceptible to West Nile virus and are good indicators that the disease may be present in the community.
 Residents are encouraged to report dead birds to Vector Control for testing.
 Disease surveillance and early detection of vector-borne disease helps to protect public health and make neighborhoods healthy places to live, work and play.

-If you find a dead bird, please notify our office immediately at (858) 694-2888, or email@example.com to alert vector staff for bird collection.
+If you find a dead bird of the type listed above, please notify our office immediately at (858) 694-2888, or email@example.com to alert vector staff for bird collection.

 If you are reporting a dead bird during the weekend or on a holiday, please call Station M at (858) 565-5255.